gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Multiple DTLS Key Management Methods offered in the INIT chunk will be ordered based on the priority, where the most preferred will be in the first position and the least preferred in the last.
-The INIT-ACK chunk will only contain the chosen DTLS Key Management Method.
+The INIT ACK chunk will only contain the chosen DTLS Key Management Method.
 Offers with multiple DTLS Key Management Methods need to consider the downgrade attack risks (see {{Downgrade-Attacks}}).